 Yes, just like you do inside.
 Why?
 When I take a walk around my neighborhood, I notice some people have a nice cohesive look while others have flowers, pots, and porch furniture in every color of the rainbow.
 Most of the time, it’s not a good look.
 I get it.
 ALL of the colors are so pretty.
 Honestly, choosing a color scheme helps a TON narrowing down your choices and prevents you from going into overwhelm mode.
-Especially, for me anyway, while choosing flowers and plants.
+Especially, for me anyway, when choosing flowers and plants.

 Keep the color of your actual house in mind, too.
 It is a backdrop color.
-If it’s not your favorite color, use that as your accent color or choose 3 or 4 colors that go well with the color of your home.
+If it’s not your favorite color, use that as your accent color, or choose 3 or 4 colors that go well with the color of your home.

 My front porch

-For the mill, I chose black, white, purple and green.
+For the mill, I chose black, white, purple, and green.

 The mill is white, and I bought white flowers and used white as an accent color.
-So, either way works well.
+So, either way, works well.
 Plus, they look great with the red in the background.

 Are you noticing that I love stripes in addition to black, white & purple??